 Risks to Consider When Feeding Brussels Sprouts to Guinea Pigs

-There is nothing that doesn’t have a risk side.
-Just like most other foodstuffs, Brussels sprouts have a fair share of threats that if not controlled, can be harmful to your guinea piggies.
-Therefore what are some of these risks?
+There is nothing that doesn’t come with some risks.
+Brussels sprouts also have a fair share of potencial risks that can be harmful to your guinea pigs.
+The following are some of them.

-First of all, when trying to analyze the potential risks that can be gotten by your guinea pig consuming Brussels sprouts, we will need to go back to the nutritional content.
-In the nutritional content, you can notice the presence of phosphorous and oxalate acid in the veggies.
-These two are somewhat harmful to your piggies when taken in large amounts.
+First of all, when trying to analyze the potential risks of your guinea pig eating Brussels sprouts, we will need to go back to the nutritional content.
+In that section, notice the presence of calcium and sodium.
+These two are somewhat harmful to your guinea pigs when taken in large amounts.

 Generally, we can say that Brussels sprouts are safe for guinea pigs.
-This is, however, doesn’t mean that you are supposed to feed it the veggies on a daily basis.
-You still need to regulate the intake to limit consumption of phosphorous and oxalate acid.
-This is why giving the vegetable to your guinea pig pet daily isn’t a great idea.
-You can plan and create a schedule for feeding which is balanced and not bent on the Brussels sprouts.
+This, however, doesn’t mean that you are supposed to feed them the Brussels sprouts on a daily basis.
+It would be best if you still regulated the intake in order to limit the consumption of calcium and sodium.
+This is why giving this vegetable to your guinea pig pet on a daily basis isn’t a great idea.
+You can plan and create a schedule for their diet, which is balanced and not based only on the Brussels sprouts.

-You can feed the pet once or twice in a week using the veggies and then balance it out with other vegetables or fruits during the same week.
-This will help balance or eliminate the potential risks that would instead escalate due to the intake of phosphorus and oxalate acid.
+Once or twice a week you can give your guinea pigs Brussels sprouts and then balance it out with other vegetables or fruits during the same week.
+This will help balance or eliminate the potential risks that would instead escalate due to the excess intake of Brussels sprouts.

 Can Guinea Pigs Eat Cooked Brussels Sprouts?

-Most people who don’t know much about guinea pigs would almost assume that they can feed the pet cooked food.
+Never feed cooked Brussels sprouts to guinea pigs as they are unable to properly digest cooked foods.
+Most people who don’t know much about guinea pigs assume that they can feed with cooked food.
 On the contrary, guinea pigs do not eat cooked food.
-Whether it is the veggies they love or the fruits they adore, you are not supposed to give guinea pigs cooked food.
+Whether it is the veggies they love or the fruits they adore, you are not supposed to give them any type of processed food.

-Apart from the fact that the piggies themselves don’t like cooked food, the process of cooking destroys vital nutrients found in the veggies thus killing the potential content to be gained by the guinea pig.
+Apart from the fact that the piggies themselves don’t like cooked food, the process of cooking destroys vital nutrients found in the veggies, thus killing the potential content to be gained by the guinea pig.
 For instance, when you cook Brussels sprouts, a substantial amount of vitamin C is lost.
-Remember that this is the most important vitamin needed by the guinea pig.
+Remember that this is an essential vitamin needed by the guinea pig.